 When the Review launched, we published terms of reference, which are available here.

-As the chair of the Review, Josh is supported by a Review secretariat team.
-Most of the team are civil servants from a range of backgrounds and disciplines, including those with experience of working in children’s social care.
-Whilst the Review is sponsored by government, the team is operating independently.
+As the chair of the Review, Josh has been supported by a Review secretariat team.
+Most of the team were civil servants from a range of backgrounds and disciplines, including those with experience of working in children’s social care.
+Josh has also been supported by Duncan Dunlop whose role in the team was to provide advice, support and challenge across the breadth of the team’s work.
+Duncan is former CEO of Who Cares?
+Scotland (an advocacy and membership organisation for care experienced people based in Scotland) and a former adviser to the New Zealand care review.
+Whilst the Review was sponsored by government, the team operated independently.

-The team is supported by an Experts by Experience Board.
-Josh has also appointed two advisory groups to bring independent scrutiny, challenge and expertise to the Review.
+The team was supported by an Experts by Experience Board.
+Josh also appointed two advisory groups to bring independent scrutiny, challenge and expertise to the Review.
 You can read more about the Evidence and Design groups here.

 The Experts by Experience Board will tell us how we should hear the voices of care experienced children, young people, adults and families.
 It will also help the Review to test and refine emerging findings and recommendations.

 Recruiting this group was purposely the first action of the Review so that the group could shape the wider plans of the Review to bring in the voices of those with lived experience.

 We received 1,011 applications to join the Board, and the panel, chaired by Josh, assessed every application received against the criteria we included in our Expression of Interest document – which you can read here.
 We started reviewing these as soon as the application window closed on Friday 5th February 2021 – and read the responses applicants provided against the criteria we included in the expression of interest document.
 All applications were assessed ‘blind’ – which means the panel had no information on the name, location, ethnicity or disability applicants had declared in their application.